cornerman/sloth/README.md

 ### Method overloading

-When overloading methods with different parameter lists, sloth cannot have uniquely identify the method (because it is referenced with the trait name and the method name).
+When overloading methods with different parameter lists, sloth cannot uniquely identify the method (because it is referenced with the trait name and the method name).
 Here you will need to provide a custom name:
 ```scala
 trait Api {
     def fun(i: Int): F[Int]